Did your Solicitor fail to advise you about litigation funding?

 - If the claimant lost their chance of pursuing the claim due to the failure of the Solicitor to advise about the options they may have a claim against the Solicitors if statutory limitation is passed.

 We promise to listen and to be sensitive to your unpleasant experience.
-If you would prefer us to visit your home we are prepared to consider this, even out of hours when required.
-We also specialise in medical negligence claims, if you would like to discuss your claim please do not hesitate to contact us.
+We also specialise in medical negligence claims, if you would like to discuss a medical negligence claim please do not hesitate to contact us.